Pranay7-kr/Social-Media-Platform/README.md

 <h1>Social-Media-Platform</h1>
 <h2>Overview</h2>
-<p>A server-side social media platform where users can register/signin, post anythings, like the posts and comments and comment on post.</p>
+<p>A server-side social media platform where users can register/signin, post anythings, like the posts or comments and comment on post.</p>
 <br>
 <h2>Used Technology</h2>
 <ul>